 As many of those who have read my previous articles will know, i am a big backer of the web, especially web technology on the desktop.
 However with the recent course corrections made by Facebook in terms of their mobile offering and the relatively poor performance of HTML5 applications to date this belief had become marred with doubt.
 That was until i came across OS.js.

-OS.js started life as a humble hobby project by developer Anders Evenrud, as a way to manage configuration of his home server remotely, using a GUI.
+OS.js started life as a humble hobby project by developer Anders Evenrud, as a way to manage configuration of his home server remotely using a GUI.
 It soon became apparent that it had the potential to be more.
-The result of this realization was an SDK, IDE and Minimalistic, light-weight multi-user web desktop all running on top of Linux as a complete, standalone OS.
+The result of this realisation was an SDK, IDE and Minimalistic, light-weight, multi-user web desktop all running on top of Linux as a complete, standalone OS.
 Its features include package, session and resource management, a virtual filesystem and support for Glade/Gtk+ based UI widgets (which means the Glade designer can be used to design and develop application UIs) as well as a plethora of default applications, demos and games.
-OS.js is 100% free and open source and is released under the BSD license.
+Best of all, OS.js is 100% free and open source and is released under the BSD license.